 So now baby number 4 is definitely our last baby.
-While I am far from the skinniest person you’ll meet, Zara is 8 months old and I’ve been back in my 10s for some time.
+While I am far from the skinniest person you’ll meet, By the time was Zara is 6 months old and I was back in my 10s.
 While I could probably get over critical about this or that part of my body, overall I am comfortable in my own skin.

 So over the years I have tried and tested a number of different methods to get the weight off and keep it off.
 Between experimenting with all of the different diets and my training as a fitness instructor, I think that I’ve hit upon the magic formula and I’m going to share it with you.

 1. No fad diets.
 It is my firm belief that you should not undertake any extreme diet that you cannot maintain for life.
 Although I have known many people who have seen fantastic results with things like meal replacement shakes, I know that this sort of thing could never work for me.
 Once you reach your goal weight, you will often return to your old habits and pile on the weight.
 I would always advocate a less severe approach.